We Welcome Undocumented Students

 Presidents’ Alliance on Higher Education and Immigration, of which President Randhawa is a member, announces a letter in support of the Dream Act of 2019 and the SECURE Act.

 Western supports services and resources specifically for undocumented students, as well as working to make all campus services and resources welcoming and inclusive of undocumented students.

-Student Outreach Services offers academic support for first-generation, multicultural, and non-traditional students including undocumented students.“We Share The Dream” Lending Library
+The Academic Advising & Student Achievement Center offers academic support for first-generation, multicultural, and non-traditional students including undocumented students.

 The Student Health Center at Western Washington University is a primary care medical clinic specializing in college health.
 The Student Health Center is staffed by a team of board certified family physicians, nurse practitioners, registered nurses, and support staff.
 They strive to support student success academically, physically and emotionally.